Arif Jetha PhD

 - Future of work and its impact on vulnerable workers

-- Intersection between the work environment and health
+- Intersection between the work environment and health and social inequities

 - Life course differences in the employment of people with disabilities